Abhi067852/multithreading/readme.md

-# Java Threads and Synchronization
+# Java Threads, Synchronization, and Concurrency Utilities

-## States of a Thread
+## 📌 States of a Thread

 ```java
 World t1 = new World(); // NEW state